 Change the height

-How you set banner heights depends on what content displays on the banner (Banner Content in Header):
+How you set banner heights depends on what content displays on the banner (Banner content in the Header section of site styles):

 Each page on your Five site can display content in up to two sidebars.
 You can choose the number of sidebars on any page, and customize the sidebars with blocks.
 The content is the same throughout the site.